taurus-org/taurus/doc/source/tep/TEP16.md

 ### New policy for bug reports and feature requests

-- Bugs and feature requests will be reported via [Github Issues][] instead of using SF tickets.
+- Bugs and feature requests will be reported via [GitHub Issues][] instead of using SF tickets.

 ### Migration of SF tickets to GH Issues